-"I'm interested in how identity is shaped through collective experiences and storytelling, MK Guth says.
-"Rapunzel, Rapunzel, let down your hair, so that I may climb the golden here the fairy tale leaves off, the art of MK Guth begins.
+"Rapunzel, Rapunzel, let down your hair, so that I may climb the golden hair."

+here the fairy tale leaves off, the art of MK Guth begins.

 "We tell it over and over again, as a group, and we consume this information individually, even though it is held collectively," Guth said, on a stop over in Boise last week.
-"I'm interested in that in-be-tween space.
-How we hold things in a collective manner and individualize them simultaneously."
+"I'm interested in that in-between space.
+How we hold things in a collective manner and individualize them simultancously."

 That idea has fueled this Portland-based artist's work for a while now and has inspired her latest piece, "Ties of Protection and Safe Keeping," that is taking over the atrium at the Boise Art Museum.

 The piece, an 1,800-foot synthetic braid devours the space like vines in a jungle or Spanish moss in a swamp.
 Red felt ties rest on the ground or dangle in the air.
 Walking through it is an experience, because it creates an environment